See what other readers are saying

 whole series with my book

-A man of mystery, Nathan Lawber's motives for coming to Copper Creek were as murky as his
+A man of mystery, Nathan Lawber was determined to keep his motives for coming to Copper Creek as

 "How do, Reverend," Edward Hibbert called as Henry entered the post office.
 "What can I do for